HaseebWali10/Phishing_Website/Phishing-Website-Detection-by-Machine-Learning-Techniques-master/README.md

 All these models are trained on the dataset and evaluation of the model is done with the test dataset.
 The elaborate details of the models & its training are mentioned in [Phishing Website Detection_Models & Training.ipynb]

 ## End Results
 From the obtained results of the above models, XGBoost Classifier has highest model performance of 86.4%.
-So the model is saved to the file '[XGBoostClassifier.pickle.dat](https://github.com/shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/blob/master/XGBoostClassifier.pickle.dat)'
+So the model is saved to the file '[XGBoostClassifier.pickle.dat]